zenorogue/hyperrogue/tessellations/sample/README.md

 * `regangle(d,s)` is the internal angle of an s-sided regular tile with edge length d distunits.
 Angle returned in angle units.

+Note: while it may seem that a and b in `edge`, `regradius`, and `arcmedge(a:^b)` are integers, the formulas actually also make sense for real numbers, which is sometimes useful (e.g. for star tilings).
+Also a is allowed to be infinity (inf).

 ## Special features

 The tes format also has some more features.
 Please read the tes files in `samples` subdirectory to see these in action.